How to Protect Your Child From a Narcissistic Father or Mother

 Yes.
 Read that again.
 Yes, a California family court can make orders that prohibit emotional abuse.
 They include:

 We have previously written about contempt in California divorce cases.
-If you have not yet checked it out, it's a great read and an important one.
+If you have not yet read it, it's a great read and an important one.

 California law gives the court discretion to appoint a forensic psychologist (often called a "730 evaluator") when necessary to look into allegations of emotional abuse.

-We discuss psychological evaluations in a specific article titled "What is a 730 evaluation" and our California child custody law page.
+We discuss psychological evaluations in an article titled "What is a 730 evaluation" and our California child custody law page.

 Just as the court has the discretion to order a psychological evaluation, the court may also order a lawyer for the children.